avinash-mall/database-chat/README.md

 # Vanna Oracle Database Chat

 A natural language interface for querying Oracle databases using the Vanna AI framework with LDAP authentication.
+This application provides an interactive chat interface where users can query Oracle databases using plain English, powered by AI agents that understand database schemas and generate SQL queries.

+## Features

+- **Natural Language Queries**: Ask questions in plain English about your Oracle database
+- **LDAP Authentication**: Enterprise-ready authentication with LDAP integration
+- **Role-Based Access Control**: Admin and user groups with different permissions
+- **Multiple LLM Support**: Choose between Ollama (local) or OpenAI (cloud) for inference
+- **Persistent Memory**: ChromaDB-based agent memory for context retention
+- **Modern Web UI**: Custom-built chat interface with authentication
+- **Docker Support**: Containerized deployment with Docker Compose

 ## Quick Start